TECH4DX/MLops-Tools/README.md

     # Now you can see all the workflows in argo namespace on https://MASTER_NODE_IP:2746/workflows/argo web.
     ```
     Argo url: `https://MASTER_NODE_IP:2746`

-- Once all three steps in workflow `mnist-train-eval` passed, you can visit the mnist website with url `https://MASTER_NODE_IP:9003` .
-Draw a digit and test it.

 - Before you deploy the public network service, please make sure that the firewall policy of your cloud server allows outgoing communication on the required port, such as port `2746` and `9003` .